Scroll to content

 Pine & Ash Class (Year 4)

-Autumn 2 – The Northern Lights
+Autumn 2 - The Northern Lights!

 Our Art work this half term has been absolutely spectacular, using chalks and water colour to create the Northern Lights.
 We explored a range of skills and applied this to our final pieces.
 The results were wonderful and we loved having the unique pieces up in our classroom display.
-We also used watercolours and may even have made some top secret Christmas cards for our families.
+Computing has been a real highlight for us this half term as we got to know how to use Micro:bits.
+They really tested our coding knowledge and allowed us to show our creativity in a brand new way.

 Autumn 1 - The Saxons!

-We have had a brilliant first half term in Year 4, it has been a blast!
 The children have certainly made a great first impression and we have loved getting to know them all.
 As ever, we have been working on demonstrating the school values.
 We have seen countless examples of the children’s creativity, cooperation, aspirations and resilience, alongside moments of real honesty and respect.

 In Maths, we have been covering many of our key number skills - place value, addition, subtraction and multiplication.
 We have been working to improve our mental maths speed as it will make a huge difference when we move into further challenges.
 The children have had to work on their systematic thinking and logical layouts when it came to using written methods - a real challenge for us all.

-History has been a guiding area for this half term as we delved deeper into the Anglo Saxons and the mark they left on the country.
-We recreated our own Sutton Hoo style dig, read different perspectives on the Saxons and even mapped where and when they lived.
+Our History focus, the Anglo-Saxons, has been an over-arching theme across our learning this half term as we delved deeper into how this historic time left its mark on the country.
+We recreated our own Sutton Hoo style masks, read different perspectives on the Saxons and even mapped where and when they lived.
+In Art we have enjoyed creating Anglo-Saxon themed brooches but also studied Hokusai’s Great Wave.
+The children created some stunning artwork which they will love showing you at the end of the year when bringing their sketchbooks home.

 We have worked hard in so many areas this half term, it would be impossible to capture all that learning here, but do have a look at the pictures to see us in action.